biny001/website/apps/web/src/content/blog/en/best-capacitor-ota-updates.md

 Before you decide, test three things with a sample app: a staged release, a failed activation, and a rollback.
 Then check how the result appears in your logs.
 The fastest demo is not always the safest production workflow.

 ## FAQ

+### What are Capacitor OTA updates?

+Capacitor OTA (over-the-air) updates let a Capacitor app receive new web-layer code — JavaScript, CSS, and other web assets — directly on a user's device, without going through app store review.
+Apple and Google both permit this for web content changes; only changes to native code or native plugins require a new store submission.

 ### What are the best Capacitor OTA updates options?